5 Ways To Protect Your Informational Interview And Get A Job Referral

 This informal referral from a mutual friend means they are already more willing to share with you.

-2. Never introduce yourself by saying, Hi, I’m a PhD interested in XYZ.
+2. Never introduce yourself during an informational interview by saying, Hi, I’m a PhD interested in XYZ.

 When asking for an informational interview, your message should focus on the other person.